claudioc/treenee/README.md

 ## Security

-Treenee doesn't have any concept of "user" and it always runs anonimously; one (crypted) session cookie is used to just keep track of the scores during a tree navigation.
+Treenee doesn't have any concept of "user" and it always runs anonymously; one (encrypted) session cookie is used to just keep track of the scores during a tree navigation.

 Since Treenee is not supposed to be directly exposed to the internet but to run behind a nginx server or similar, if you need to run Treenee in a public space with a bit of authentication my suggestion is to use a simple [basic authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication) managed by the web server itself.